rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/alerts/default-alerts/_index.md

 ---
-title: Default Alerts
+title: Default Alerts for Cluster Monitoring
 weight: 1
 ---

-# Overview of Default Alerts for Cluster Monitoring

-When you enable monitoring for a cluster, Rancher provides several alerts by default.
+When you create a cluster, some alert rules are predefined.
 These alerts notify you about signs that the cluster could be unhealthy.
+You can receive these alerts if you configure a [notifier]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/notifiers) for them.

 Several of the alerts use Prometheus expressions as the metric that triggers the alert.
 For more information on how expressions work, you can refer to the Rancher [documentation about Prometheus expressions]({{< baseurl >}}
 /rancher/v2.x/en/cluster-admin/tools/monitoring/expression/) or the Prometheus [documentation about querying metrics](https://prometheus.io/docs/prometheus/latest/querying/basics/).

->**Prerequisite:** Before you can receive cluster alerts, you must [add a notifier]({{< baseurl >}}/rancher/v2.x/en/cluster-admin/tools/notifiers/#adding-notifiers).

 # Alerts for etcd
 Etcd is the key-value store that contains the state of the Kubernetes cluster.
 If you provide monitoring on your cluster, Rancher provides default alerts if the monitoring detects a potential problem with etcd.